mattstyles/viperfish/README.md

 ## Usage Examples

 To see Viperfish in action visit the [veryfizzyjelly](http://veryfizzyjelly.com "veryfizzyjelly") site.
-It's all public so it you want to root around in the custom theme then clone the repo on [github](https://github.com/mattstyles/vfj-blog "veryfizzyjelly github repo"), the content structure can also be found on [github](https://github.com/mattstyles/vfj-content "veryfizzyjelly content github repo").
+It's all public so if you want to root around in the custom theme then clone the repo on [github](https://github.com/mattstyles/vfj-blog "veryfizzyjelly github repo"), the content structure can also be found on [github](https://github.com/mattstyles/vfj-content "veryfizzyjelly content github repo").

 ## Using Nodejitsu